betterscientificsoftware/images/README.md

 An image with a pixel size less than 750 px on its largest dimension is considered under-res'ed, attempt to find a higher resolution (excludes logos)

 ### Uploading an image to the repository
-1. Go to https://github.com/betterscientificsoftware/images (you are here)
+1. Go to https://github.com/betterscientificsoftware/images (hint: you are here)
 2. Select Upload Files button above and to right of file listing
 3. On new screen, drag image to the area identified and they will be uploaded